mingl2000/UCBCapstone/README.md

     - This study developed predictive models for trading a market index ETF by integrating three primary datasets:
         - Futures contract history data for the same market index
         - Historical ETF history data for a market index.
-        - Top 20 trading info in each category for the same market index:
+        - Trading info from top 20 traders in each category for the same market index
-               * `volume`: End-of-day contract volume
-                * `volchange`: Daily change in contract volume
-                * `buyvol`: End-of-day buy contract volume
-                * `buyvolchange`: Daily change in buy contract volume
-                * `sellvol`: End-of-day sell contract volume
-                * `sellvolchange`: Daily change in sell contract volume
-                * `net_vol_diff`: `buyvolchange - sellvolchange`

     - Trading info from Top 50 biggest traders by trading volume in history are used since their trading contributes **97.24%** of total future contact volume.

-    - Data preprocessing:
+    - **Data preprocessing**:
         - Future contact trading info for top 50 traders based on historic total trading volume are reprocessed into one record per day even though only top 20 are reported each day in each of the 7 categories listed above.
             - 0 is used if no data is reported for that trader in that category.
         - Technical indicators like MACD, RSI are alo calculated.